 The concepts of “war of position” and “war of maneuver” are widely, and incorrectly, attributed to Antonio Gramsci.
 They also serve as a glimpse into longstanding debates over theories of causation and the decisive element in both figurative and literal wars.
 Continue reading

 It’s as if parts of the Left are frantically drawing a magic circle of auto-immunity around Trump rallies, without the ‘as if.’
 Continue reading

 I happened to come across a piece on Jacobin called “Gramsci Comes Home,” which I think—once again—presents Gramsci in a far better light than he really can be.
-Here are some very quick notes on why the Gramscian revival might require a more explicit statement on (what should be) some fairly obvious questions.
-How critical…

 The concept of ‘failed states’ is ubiquitous in political idiom and theory, extending well beyond its methodical appearances in recent global security vernaculars.
 Continue reading